Migrating Card Data

 - You modify your code logic so that existing customers use the card information stored with PaymentsOS.

 - Depending on your account status, we may charge a fee for migrating your card data.
-Contact our support desk at email@example.com to discuss fees that may apply.
+Contact our Customer Experience department at firstname.lastname@example.org to discuss fees that may apply.

 - If you are accepting payments through a mobile app, you will need to update your app to use the card data stored with PaymentsOS.
 Customers who do not upgrade to the latest app version will still use tokens stored with your providers.
 We therefore recommend that you deprecate old app versions to ensure customers using your mobile app are moved to PaymentsOS as well.